wolde109/TrackSmart/README.md

 4. Share your Google Sheet with the service account email (found in the JSON)

-5. Update main.py with the name of your Google Sheet and desired range.
+5. Update main.py with the name of your Google Sheet (long string between /d/ and /edit in the URL bar) and desired range.

 ## Run: